 |Data retention vs size||

 Note: The backend does not store remove-entries for nonexistent documents.
 This to prevent clients sending wrong document identifiers from filling a cluster with invalid remove-entries.
-A side-effect is that if a problem has caused all replicas of a bucket to be unavailable, documents in this bucket cannot be marked removed until at least one copy is available again.
+A side-effect is that if a problem has caused all replicas of a bucket to be unavailable, documents in this bucket cannot be marked removed until at least one replica is available again.
 Documents are written in new bucket replicas while the others are down - if these are removed, then older versions of these will not re-emerge, as the most recent change wins.